BenXHub/qrcode-generator-scanner/README.md

 # QR Code Scanner/Generator

-This project consists of a PHP page that includes a QR Code Generator and a QR Code Scanner.
+This project consists of a HTML page that includes a QR Code Generator and a QR Code Scanner.

 ## Description

-The PHP page provides two main functionalities:
+The HTML page provides two main functionalities:

 1. QR Code Generator:
    - Enter text into the input field.